Skip to main content

 Once finding the house that spoke to them, Amy and Jimmy asked John Vincent of John S. Vincent Custom Building to be their contractor.
 They brought him to the house and showed him around, bouncing ideas off of him.
 Amy says, “He immediately saw my vision.
 It was a great partnership.”
 Right off the bat, they knew they wanted to open up as many walls as they could and move a set of stairs to the middle of the house that leads to a small basement.
 Over the course of a year and a half, they added a bedroom and bathroom to the front of the house, and a master suite off the back of the house.
 They also remodeled the original master suite for their son’s use.
 This allows the family to do all of their living on the main floor of the house.
 Amy jokes that all of the changes were essentially “building a new house around an old one.”

 Right off the bat, walking into the Davis house, guests are met with a traditional midcentury front door.
 Originally Amy tried to source a door similar to one she had seen in a magazine, but she soon found that the price was exorbitant.
 Instead of a new door, Amy asked Vincent to add fretwork to the original door.
 Vincent added the detail to the back of the door as well.
 All original door hardware, the mail slot, and the glass blocks on either side of the door were left in place.
 Amy says the glass blocks were “something that really drew me to the house” and they needed to stay intact.
 A front courtyard garden was also added with clean, linear concrete pavers to mimic the glass blocks.
 The once-overgrown garden was tamed with new landscaping that features boxwood and laurel.
 Two solid copper obelisks that came from a downtown church made the move with the Davises from their prior home.
 They now flank the front garden.
-To move into properties like this seamlessly, you can get an international moving quote so you can calculate your expenses.

 The foyer is flooded with light and all of the interior walls are painted white to further brighten the space.
 Wallpaper pops up in accents around the house, which Amy sourced from James T. Davis Paint and Design Center.
 Many of the doorways were raised to give the ranch a greater sense of height.
 All of the hardwood flooring which was original to the house was refinished, and the floors in the additions were matched to these.
 Such touches make the house feel cohesive and connected.